Bernhard von Bülow: State Secretary for Foreign Affairs

 On 21 June 1897 Bülow received a telegram instructing him to go to Kiel to speak to Wilhelm.
 On the way, he stopped at Frankfurt while changing trains and spoke to Philipp, Prince of Eulenburg.
 Eulenburg explained that Wilhelm wanted a new State Secretary for Foreign Affairs and urged Bülow to take the post, which his father had once held.
 Eulenburg also passed on advice about how best to manage Wilhelm, who lived on praise and could not stand to be contradicted.
 In Berlin, Bülow first spoke to Friedrich von Holstein, who was head of the political department of the German Foreign Office.
 Holstein advised him that although he would have preferred the present Secretary, Adolf Marschall von Bieberstein, to stay in his post, Wilhelm was determined to replace him and that he would prefer the successor to be Bülow.
 Perhaps Bülow might be able to find him an ambassador's post in due course.
 Chancellor Hohenlohe, desperate to retire because of old age, urged Bülow to take the position with an eye to succeeding him as chancellor.
 Bülow urged Hohenlohe to continue in office for as long as he could.

 On 26 June, Bülow met with the Kaiser, who advised that it would be one of the new secretary's main tasks to set about building a world-class fleet capable of taking on the British without precipitating a war.
 Bülow asked for time to consider the offer, and on 3 August, he accepted.
 The two men formed a good working relationship.
 Rather than oppose Wilhelm, which some of his predecessors had done, Bülow agreed with him on all matters by sometimes privately relying on Wilhelm's bad memory and frequent changes of opinion to take the action that he thought best and ignore Wilhelm had instructed.
-The post of Secretary of State was subordinate to that of the Chancellor and under Bismarck's chancellorship, it had been only a functionary.
+The post of State Secretary was subordinate to that of the Chancellor and under Bismarck's chancellorship, it had been only a functionary.
 Under Bülow, that was largely reversed, Hohenlohe being content to let Bülow manage foreign affairs with his principal adviser, Holstein.
 Wilhelm would call on Bülow every morning to discuss state affairs but would rarely see the chancellor.